Bravo (American TV network): Controversies

 In August 2023, several of the network's reality stars, including Bethenny Frankel, Raquel Leviss, Lisa Rinna, and many others, accused Bravo and its parent company, NBCUniversal, of mistreating them and creating a hostile working environment for them.
 Frankel has also filed a lawsuit against the network and NBC as a result of the allegations.

 In January 2024, Caroline Manzo filed a lawsuit against Bravo which alleged that the network and its affiliated companies—Forest Productions, Warner Bros.
 Entertainment, NBCUniversal Media, Shed Media and Peacock TV— would "regularly ply the Real Housewives cast with alcohol, cause them to become severely intoxicated, and then direct, encourage and/or allow them to sexually harass other cast members because that is good for ratings."
 The lawsuit was filed a year after it was reported Brandi Glanville gave Manzo "unwanted kisses" while they participated in season 5 of The Real Housewives Ultimate Girls Trip.
 The lawsuit also accused Bravo of knowing that Glanville had a history of sexual misconduct, but hired her anyway for good ratings.

+In February 2024, former The Real Housewives of New York City cast member Leah McSweeney filed a lawsuit against Bravo, NBCUniversal, and executive producer Andy Cohen alleging discrimination, retaliation, and a hostile work environment.
+The lawsuit claimed that producers knowingly exacerbated her alcohol use disorder to create dramatic content and fostered a workplace culture that encouraged substance use.
+In March 2026, a federal judge ruled that the case would proceed in public court rather than private arbitration.

+In 2025, former Below Deck cast member Emile Kotze filed a federal lawsuit against NBCUniversal and affiliated production entities alleging sexual harassment, manipulation, and reputational harm related to his portrayal on the show.
+The complaint also alleged that production practices, including the use of alcohol and constructed scenarios, contributed to the alleged misconduct.
+A judge later allowed aspects of the case to proceed.